 - Endangered species and more

-During the harsh six months of winter, most of the station residents are roughly 130 PAE personnel contracted to maintain operations.
-During the summer, the population can swell to as high as 5,000 with the arrival of seasonal scientists.
-During that long summer, two small crews from PAE drive 7 mph across harsh terrain for 10-12 hours each day for an entire month – just one example of what PAE does to make the harsh environment habitable.
+During the harsh six months of Antarctica's winter, 130 PAE personnel maintain operations.
+During the long summer, two small crews from PAE drive 7 mph across harsh terrain for 10-12 hours each day for an entire month – just two examples of what PAE does to make living in the unwelcoming environment easier.